-With patient sitting, the the arm and elbow is flexed at to 90°, supported by the examiner.
+With patient sitting, the arm and elbow is flexed at to 90°, supported by the examiner.
 The examiner then stabilizes proximal to the elbow with their outside hand and with the other holds just proximal to the patient’s wrist.
-It is then quickly move the arm into internal rotation Pain and a grimacing facial expression indicate impingement of the supraspinatus tendon, and this is a positive Hawkins-Kennedy impingement sign.
+He/she then quickly moves the arm into internal rotation Pain and a grimacing facial expression indicate impingement of the supraspinatus tendon, and this is a positive Hawkins-Kennedy impingement sign.

 10 mL of 1% lidocaine solution into the subacromial space and then repeats the tests for the impingement sign.
 Reduction of pain constitutes a positive impingement test result.

 This evaluates for a supraspinatous muscle tear.
 In this test, the shoulder is abducted 90 degrees, flexed to 30 degrees and point thumbs down.
 The test is positive if the patient is unable to keep arms elevated after the examiner releases.